sudexp/wordpress-tutorial/README.md

 ?>
 ```

-Replace the code *script src="./js/main.js" defer* at the end of body tag with the following:
+Replace *script src="./js/main.min.js" defer* at the end of body with the following:
 ```
 // index.php
 <?php